Noah2610/deathfloor/docs/DESIGN.md

   Limited by level borders

 - Player hitboxes:
-  Seperate hitboxes für solids and damage
+  Seperate hitboxes for solids and damage

 ### Player Movement
 - Jump